 Welcome to the Cognitive Neuroscience of Language Lab

-The research program in the Laboratory for the Cognitive Neuroscience of Language focuses on the psychological and neural mechanisms of language comprehension in young and older adults.
-We also model individual differences in language processing as a function of measures of cognitive control, working memory, perceptual speed and language experience.
-Finally, we examine how language processing mechanisms break down in patients with circumscribed lesions and in individuals with neuropsychiatric disorders such as schizophrenia.
+The research program in the Laboratory for the Cognitive Neuroscience of Language focuses on the cognitive and neural underpinnings of language processing in monolingual and bilingual readers and listeners across the lifespan.
+This research encompasses a range of topics that include word processing and representation, sentence processing, and discourse processing.
+We also examine individual differences in language processing as a function of cognitive control in neurotypical individuals and in patients with neuropsychiatric disorders such as schizophrenia.

 Our research capitalizes on multiple research methods to gain the deepest possible understanding of the psychological processes and brain mechanisms that we use to extract meaning from text and conversation.
-These research methods include eyetracking (collaboratively), and the recording of brain electrical activity (ERPs) and hemodynamic responses (functional magnetic resonance imaging — fMRI), as well as a variety of other behavioral measures.
+These research methods include eye tracking (collaboratively), and the recording of brain electrical activity (ERPs) and hemodynamic responses (functional magnetic resonance imaging — fMRI), as well as a variety of other behavioral measures.
+Our data analytic methods include both traditional univariate techniques as well as multivariate machine-learning algorithms.
 Our research program has been supported since 1997 by grants from the McDonnell-Pew Foundation, NSF, and NIMH.

 Opportunities for Undergraduate Research Internships